-Directory documentation entries are stored under 'trunk/Manual/Directories' directory structure and controlled by the help functionality of centos-art.sh script.
-Using the help functionality you can create, edit and remove directory documentation in a way you don't need to take care of updating menus, nodes and cross reference information inside the manual structure; the functionality takes care of it for you.
-However, if you need to write repository documentation that have nothing to do with repository directories (e.g., Preface, Introduction and similar) you need to do it manually, there is no functionality to automate such process yet.
+The file structure of documentation related to the repository directory structures is stored under 'trunk/Manual/Directories' directory structure and controlled by the help functionality of centos-art.sh script.
+Using this functionality you can create, edit and remove documentation for each directory structure inside the repository; so you don't need to take care of updating menus, nodes and cross reference information inside the manual structure, the functionality takes care of it for you.
+However, if you need to write repository documentation that have nothing to do with directory structure (e.g., Preface, Introduction and similar) you need to do it manually, there is no functionality to automate such process yet.

-See Section 2.30 [Directories trunk Manual], page 38, for more information on documentation.
+See Section 2.30 [Directories trunk Manual], page 36, for more information on documentation.

-1.5.4.3 Localization
+1.5.2.3 Localization